DNA evidence found near scene of Charlie Kirk's shooting matches suspect, FBI director says

 Officials have said Robinson carried a hatred for Kirk and ascribed to a “leftist ideology” that had grown in recent years.
 Robinson’s family and friends said he spent large amounts of time scrolling the "dark corners of the internet,” Utah Gov. Spencer Cox said Sunday.

+“There was a romantic, personal relationship there.
+We are still investigating whether that individual had any involvement,” commissioner Beau Mason told The Associated Press.

+"We believe that Tyler Robinson acted by himself during this shooting,” said Mason, who added that investigators are looking at whether anyone else knew of his plans beforehand.

-Authorities said Robinson has not been cooperating with law enforcement.
-They say that he may have been “radicalized” online and that ammunition found in the gun used to kill Kirk included anti-fascist and meme-culture language engravings.
+Authorities said Robinson has not been cooperating with law enforcement since being jailed for suspicion of aggravated murder.
+They say that he may have been “radicalized” online and that ammunition found in the gun used to kill Kirk included anti-fascist and meme-culture engravings.
 Court records show that one bullet casing had the message, “Hey, fascist!
 Catch!”

 Robinson was arrested late Thursday near where he grew up around St. George, in the southwestern corner of Utah between Las Vegas and Bryce Canyon and Zion National Parks.
-It's unclear whether he has an attorney who could speak on his behalf, and his family has declined to comment to The Associated Press.
+It's unclear whether he has an attorney who could speak on his behalf, and his family has declined to comment to the AP.

-Vice President JD Vance, who counted Kirk as a close friend, served as a substitute host on Monday for Kirk's talk show on Rumble, a streaming platform.
+Vice President JD Vance, who counted Kirk as a close friend, served as a substitute host Monday on “The Charlie Kirk Show” on Rumble, a streaming platform.

-“Please join me as I pay tribute to my friend,” Vance wrote on social media.
+Vance spoke about how Kirk’s widow, Erika Kirk, told him her husband never raised his voice to her and was never “cross or mean-spirited to her.”

+“I took from that moment that I needed to be a better husband and I needed to be a better father,” the vice president said.
+“That is the way I’m going to honor my friend.”

 Seewer reported from Toledo, Ohio.